All Episodes

 Like my girlfriend said, he was like that in high school.

-You're not gonna take that from him.
+You're not going to take that from him.

-And I see him rising above all of this I don't even know.
+And I see him rising above all of this.

-You know, I heard that Uncle Tim was trending, and I'm like, oh, they put a positive spin on it, because they're talking about Tim Scott, because I know who he is, and I'm like, well, that's a good whatever it is, that's a good thing.
+You know, I heard that Uncle Tim was trending and I'm like, oh, they put a positive spin on it because they're talking about Tim Scott because I know who he is.

 But I see him rising above it.

-What I appreciated so much in His speech is he talked about the Republicans and the conservatives' vision rather than just simply harping or just he didn't land on the negative the socialism.
+What I appreciated so much in his speech is he talked about the Republicans and the conservatives' vision rather than just simply harping or just he didn't land on the negative the socialism.

-We know that is just not where we need to be, but he talked about the Republicans' vision.
+We know that is just not where we need to be.

 That was it.

-Because I know he has the same vision that we all as conservatives do.
+I came after that after that speech, it gave me hope because I know he has the same vision that we all as conservatives do.

 And he just keeps on that vision.